 When, because of exceptional circumstances, the parties are not able to cooperate on the preparation of the reproduced record as a single document, the appellee may, in lieu of proceeding as otherwise provided in this chapter, prepare, serve, and file a [Supplemental Reproduced Record]supplemental reproduced record setting forth the portions of the record designated by the appellee.
 A supplemental reproduced record shall contain the certificate of compliance required by Pa.R.A.P.
-127. "Confidential Information" and "Confidential Documents", as those terms are defined in the Public Access Policy of the Unified Judicial System of Pennsylvania: Case Records of the Appellate and Trial Courts, shall appear in the reproduced record in the same manner and format as they do in the original record.
+127.

-Official Note: Former Supreme Court Rules 36, 38 and 57, former Superior Court Rules 28, 30, and 47 and former Commonwealth Court Rules 32A, 82, and 84 all inferentially recognized that a supplemental record might be prepared by the appellee, but the former rules were silent on the occasion for such a filing.
+Official Note: Former Supreme Court Rules 36, 38, and 57, former Superior Court Rules 28, 30, and 47 and former Commonwealth Court Rules 32A, 82, and 84 all inferentially recognized that a supplemental record might be prepared by the appellee, but the former rules were silent on the occasion for such a filing.
 The preparation of a single reproduced record has obvious advantages, especially where one party designates one portion of the testimony, and the other party designates immediately following testimony on the same subject.
 However, because of emergent circumstances or otherwise, agreement on the mechanics of a joint printing effort may collapse, without affording sufficient time for the filing and determination of an application for enforcement of the usual procedures.
 In that case an appellee may directly present the relevant portions of the record to the appellate court.